 We want to make sure you get all the support you need while you are with us.
 Here you can see the range of support we can offer you while you're doing this course.

-You will be able to use the University's Careers Service and counselling service.
+You will be able to use the University's student services.

 The Centre for Academic Support and Employability (CASE) provides extra support for students from the Faculty of Arts and Social Sciences who need help with study skills.
 For example, you might want to improve your writing, revision or assessment skills.
 Students who attend CASE tend to do better in their degree than those who don't.